luaguides

 print(ok2, err2) --> nil JSON parse error at position 12: <value> expected near '}'

 Wrapping your decode calls this way lets you surface clear errors to the user or logs instead of silently failing.
+The error position from dkjson is precise — it tells you the byte offset where parsing stopped, which is invaluable when debugging malformed input from third-party APIs.

-Working with Nested Data
+Working with nested data

 Real-world JSON is rarely flat.
 Here is a more complex example showing nested objects and arrays: